 To review and prioritize sabbatical leave applications and present them to the Academic Senate. for information and recommendation.

-To participate in new faculty orientation as requested by the administration.
+To participate in and assist in the development of new faculty orientation as requested by the administration, in collaboration wth the Teaching and Learning Center (TLC).

 ARTICLE III: Membership